jaxxstorm/leebriggs.co.uk/_posts/2019-02-07-why-are-we-templating-yaml.md

 python -c 'import json, sys, yaml ; y=yaml.safe_load(sys.stdin.read()) ; print(json.dumps(y))'
 {% endhighlight %}

-So with that in mind, let's talk about Jsonnet
+So with that in mind, let's talk about Jsonnet.

 ### Welcome to the church of Jsonnet